-addition to the Cycle South Dublin initiative Newcastle, Saggart, Rathcoole, Citywest and West Tallaght.
+Review cycling facilities within villages in addition to the Cycle South Dublin initiative Newcastle, Saggart, Rathcoole, Citywest and West Tallaght.
 Bike parking is needed at key destinations such as shops and public transport stops.

-Public transport options need to link seamlessly and offer upgraded on-street facilities (benches, shelters, etc.).
-Bus much-needed orbital route choices in this
+Public transport options need to link seamlessly and offer upgraded on-street facilities (benches, shelters, etc).
+Bus Connects routes W4, W8 and S8 will offer much-needed orbital route choices in this

-Reclaim road space to widen footpaths; create on-street areas to relax (e.g. 'parklets'); install traffic calming measures; and remove barriers to shorten distances.
+Reclaim road space to widen footpaths; create on-street areas to relax (e.g. ' parklets'); install traffic calming measures; and remove barriers to shorten distances.

-Climate Action Measures to increase walking and cycling and decrease the use of private cars will ensure reduced carbon emissions, which will result in better air quality and a positive climate action impact.
+Measures to increase walking and cycling and decrease the use of private cars will ensure reduced carbon emissions, which will result in better air quality and a positive climate action impact.

-Addressing the issues identified in these Movement Studies alongside the significant program of works set out in 'Cycle South Dublin' and the National Transport Authority's Bus Connects programme will contribute significantly towards offering people of all ages and abilities an attractive and credible alternative to using the private car within this Neighbourhood Area.
+Addressing the issues identified in these movement studies alongside the significant program of works set out in 'Cycle South Dublin' and the National Transport Authority's Bus Connects programme will contribute significantly towards offering people of all ages and abilities an attractive and credible alternative to using the private car within this Neighbourhood Area.